cedadev/jasmin-workshop/exercises/ex05/README.md

  1. You have learnt about some basic commands to interact with SLURM scheduler (such as `sbatch` and `squeue`).
 This manages the submission and execution of jobs via the LOTUS queues.
 Which other commands might be useful when interacting with the scheduler?
  2. Which queues are available on LOTUS?
 What is the difference between them?
 Why would you choose one over another?
  3. How can you instruct SLURM to allocate CPUs and memory to specific jobs when you run them?
 Can you change the allocations when the job is queuing?
+ 4. How can you cancel all your jobs in the SLURM queue?

 ### Review / alternative approaches / best practice